Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 #### Preparing for the next epoch

 Validators that are in the next committee (C<sub>n</sub>) must update their peer lists to include all future committee members by making a request on the gossipsub peer network for peers matching the peer's BLS12-381 public keys.
 Nodes should drop peers in preference of their future committee members to ensure they have network information for all committee members by the start of the next epoch.

-TODO: would a published information be better?
-Push vs Pull

-### Becoming an Eligible Validator
+### Eligible Nodes

-Telcoin Network is a proof-of-stake network (PoS) run by ?????????
+Telcoin Network is a proof-of-stake network (PoS) that requires proof of authority to stake.
+Authorities are GSMA full-members.

+#### Syncing

+New nodes synchronize by downloading all consensus output and executing the data up to the current epoch.
+The Telcoin Association's TAO manages snapshots of execution and consensus data to facilitate this process.
+Syncing must be permissionless and verifiable through independent execution.

-##### Staking Contract
+#### Staking Contract

-Validators must stake 1 million TEL to the designated staking contract at `0x467Bccd9d29f223BcE8043b84E8C8B282827790F`.
+Validators must stake 1 million TEL to the designated staking contract at `0x07e17e17e17e17e17e17e17e17e17e17e17e17e1`.
 The locking period for stake is 10 epochs, after which a validator may withdraw their funds and exit the protocol entirely.

-##### NFT Requirement
+#### NFT Requirement

 Validator wallets require an NFT issued by Telcoin Association for staking.
 The NFT issuance process involves a human, real-world review by the Telcoin Association and is exclusive to GSMA members.

 Validators must first obtain an NFT through Telcoin Association’s decentralized governance and have a fully synced node online.
-The validator NFT allows wallets to deposit TEL to the staking contract located at `0x467Bccd9d29f223BcE8043b84E8C8B282827790F`.
+The validator NFT allows wallets to deposit TEL to the staking contract located at `0x07e17e17e17e17e17e17e17e17e17e17e17e17e1`.

 Once a node has completed the [staking process](#staking-contract), the validator's status is updated to "active" after one full epoch.
 Once the validator status is "active" on-chain, it is eligible to become a [CVV](#committee-voting-validators-cvvs).
 The newly eligible validator will be included in the next shuffle that determines C<sub>n+1</sub>.
 The node's effective stake is considered during the shuffle process.

+#### Network Discovery

+Validators must support a trustless and permissionless exchange of peer information.
+[CVVs](#committee-voting-validators-cvvs) need to know the ports and IP addresses of all other [CVVs](#committee-voting-validators-cvvs) in order to effectively participate in consensus.
+However, publicly exposing this information introduces attack vectors for DOS attacks.

+The public RPC must add a new endpoint called `tn_validatorHandshake` that verifies and acknowledges new peers that have staked TEL and joined the network.

+[NVVs](#non-voting-validators-nvvs) initiate contact with known validators through their RPC endpoints, allowing them to subscribe to the latest consensus.
-The node initiates the handshake protocol with an existing node.
+The node initiates a "handshake" protocol with an existing node.
 The initial handshake from a new node attempting to join the consensus network includes the following information:

 * Primary network address
 * Worker network address
 * BLS12-381 signature of the ECDSA secp256k1 public key used to stake
 * The chain id of the network the node is trying to join

 Protocol implementations should support node operators to manually specify an IP address to initiate the handshake.
 Well-known beacons must be supported by the Telcoin Autonomous Operations (TAO) to facilitate peer discovery.

-##### Syncing

-New nodes synchronize by downloading all consensus output and executing the data up to the current epoch.
-The Telcoin Association's TAO manages snapshots of execution and consensus data to facilitate this process.

-##### Handshake

-Validators must support a trustless exchange of peer information.
-[CVVs](#committee-voting-validators-cvvs) need to know the ports and IP addresses of all other [CVVs](#committee-voting-validators-cvvs) in order to effectively participate in consensus.
-However, publicly exposing this information introduces attack vectors for DOS attacks.

-The public RPC must add a new endpoint called `tn_validatorHandshake` that verifies and acknowledges new peers that have staked TEL and joined the network.

 ##### “Friendly” network